Billboard's Top 200 Album Sales

 FROM THE RECORD STORE FLOOR

-In December 1980, I was managing a Camelot Music store at Eastview Mall, watching this chart come to life across the counter every day.
+In early 1982, I was managing a Camelot Music store at Eastview Mall, watching these albums move daily across the counter.

 Frequently Asked Questions (FAQ)